turbocrime/ragu/book/src/development/routines.md

     };
     ```

-    Functionally, this affords a *potential* optimization pattern that enables `predict()` to spawn background threads computing intermediate `aux` while circuit execution continues, with `execute()` later joining the thread to retrieve those precomputed hints.
+    Functionally, this affords a *potential* optimization pattern that enables `predict()` to spawn background threads computing intermediate `Aux` while circuit execution continues, with `execute()` later joining the thread to retrieve those precomputed hints.
 This would enable the circuit to continue execution without blocking on expensive interstitial witness computations, allowing witness generation to overlap with synthesis.
 However, witness generation is currently fully sequential.

 2. `execute()`: Performs the actual circuit synthesis for the routine using the provided driver.
 It receives the input gadget and auxiliary data from `predict()` and returns the output gadget.